isomerpages/nlb-biblioasia/index.md

       title: BiblioAsia+
       subtitle: A New Podcast on Singapore History
   - infopic:
+      title: Stone Tools in Singapore
+      subtitle: Podcast
+      description: Stone tools have been found in and around Singapore since the late 19th century, but much about them remains a mystery.
+      button: Flintstones in Singapore?
+      url: /podcast/stone-tools/
+      image: /images/Podcast/edm content for 12 jul (eps 6-7).jpg
+      alt: Stone Tools in Singapore
+  - infopic:
       title: From Singapore Dance Theatre to Singapore Ballet
       subtitle: ARTS
       description: As the history of the company shows, its new name is less about